hpe-dev-incubator/hpe-dev-portal/content/blog/hpe-firmware-updates-part-1-file-types-and-smart-components.md

 ![d11](https://hpe-developer-portal.s3.amazonaws.com/uploads/media/2020/7/d11-1598025939128.png)

+> Note: With the implementation of the Platform Level Data Model for Firmware Update [PLDM for FWUPD](/blog/benefits-of-the-platform-level-data-model-for-firmware-update-standard/) in both iLO firmware and external supplier devices, the firmware update process is simplified as it does not require any run time agents anymore.

 ## Summary

 In this article, I covered the following objects and concepts involved in HPE firmware updates, as well as their relationships:

 * HPE Firmware binary types